Stocks churn as Wall Street's omicron ride keeps jolting

 South Korea’s Kospi jumped 2.1%, while Germany’s DAX returned 2.5%.

-A measure of fear on Wall Street also eased, falling more than 15%.
-But the VIX, which shows how worried investors are about upcoming drops for the S&P 500, is still well above where it was before omicron walloped markets worldwide after Thanksgiving.
+A measure of fear on Wall Street climbed 4.4%.
+The VIX, which shows how worried investors are about upcoming drops for the S&P 500, is still well above where it was before omicron walloped markets worldwide after Thanksgiving.

 The possibility of less help for markets from the Fed continues to hang over Wall Street.
 Chair Jerome Powell said Tuesday the central bank will consider an earlier halt to its monthly purchases of bonds, which are meant to goose the economy by keeping rates low for mortgages and other long-term loans.